-First, Nvidia has officially launched the GeForce RTX 3090, GeForce RTX 3080, and GeForce RTX 3070 .
+First, Nvidia has launched the GeForce RTX 3090, GeForce RTX 3080, and GeForce RTX 3070, and GeForce RTX 3060 Ti using its new Ampere architecture.
 The first two offer new levels of performance, though the price of the 3090 makes it a hard pass for anyone not doing professional work that can benefit from the 24GB VRAM, with gaming as a secondary option.
-The 3070 meanwhile basically delivers RTX 2080 Ti performance at less than half the price.
+The 3070 meanwhile basically delivers RTX 2080 Ti performance at less than half the price, and the 3060 Ti beats the old 2080 Super at a price that's over 40 percent lower.
 That's the theory, anyway, but finding any of these cards in stock is an exercise in frustration.

 Old vs. New GPUs: What's the Performance Like?